 A hotlink is when a 3rd party website uses your bandwidth to display content from your website on theirs.
-A common example of this is when someone copies the source URL of an image that is hosted on your website and uses that URL to display the image on their website.
+A common example of this is when someone copies the source URL of an image that is hosted on the website and uses that URL to display the image on someone else website.
 Even though the image is being displayed on their website, your bandwidth is being used in order to display that image.

 cPanel offers an easy way to add hotlink protection, which will prevent your bandwidth from being used in situations like the one described above.

 Also, enabling hotlink protection will prevent all other websites from displaying your images directly.
 While most social media and other websites that make frequent use of content sourced from other websites have automated methods of displaying the content you want them to without using your bandwidth, websites that do not have these systems in place will not be able to display images or other content you designate to be blocked.

 Please only enable this if you are absolutely sure you want this level of bandwidth protection.